onesimus-systems/sysreporter/README.md

 - `run` - Run a full report and email if enabled
 - `show` - Show enabled and disabled reports
-- `enable` - Enable a set of reports `report.sh enable 41` or `report.sh enable apache`
+- `enable` - Enable a set of reports `sysreport enable 41` or `sysreport enable apache`
 - `disable` - Disable a set of reports, same syntax as enable
 - `help` - Show usage
 - `version` - Show version

+Reports may require root/elevated privileges to run.
+Make sure `sysreport` is ran from a user with these privileges.

 Reports
 -------

 Reports are located in the reports.d folder.
 Reports must be executable.
 Unexecutable files will be ignored as well as files that don't match the FILTER setting.
-The script may invoke any other program or shell but must print to standard output.
-The first line while be interpreted as the report header, the remaining will be the body of the report.
+The executable may be anything including a shell script, php/perl/ruby/etc script, or even a binary.
+Reports must print their heading and body to standard output which will be taken by the aggregator.
+The first line will be interpreted as the report header, the remaining will be the report body.
+An empty line between the header and body is not necessary.
 See the default reports for examples.
-Reports are executed in the alphabetical order.
-To ensure a particular order it is recommended to use a numbered prefix such as 10-Report.sh, 20-Report2.sh.
+Reports are executed in alphabetical order.
+To ensure a particular order it's recommended to use a numbered prefix such as 10-Report.sh, 20-Report2.sh.
 This will ensure correct order.

+The location of the reports.d directory when installed via an OS package will normally be at `/etc/sysreporter/reports.d`.
+Otherwise it will typically be in the same folder as the main script.
+The location is configurable in the configuration file.

 Default Reports (30s)
 ---------------------

 * Currently logged in users
-* CPU/Disk IO
+* CPU/Disk IO (sysstat)
 * Disk usage
 * Last boot time
 * Last 10 logged in users
-* Process statistics
+* Process statistics (sysstat)
-* System activity report
+* System activity report (sysstat)
 * Last 25 syslog messages

+Reports marked with "sysstat" require that package to run.

 Extra Reports (40s)
 -------------------